-qui rea r viateria als (Attach or Provide Links)

-Agendas from the last 12 meetings ⊠ Attached; or

-□Link to Agendas from last 12 meetings: Click here to enter text.

-Min Minutes (or records of action) from the last 12 meetings ⊠ Attached; or

-ink to Minutes from last 12 meetings: Click here to enter text.

-=

-$\boxtimes A$ attached; or

-\Box L ink to current bylaws: Click here to enter text.

-Annual Report (submitted to the Board of Supervisors)

-$\boxtimes A$ ttached; or

-ink to most recent Annual Report: Click here to enter text.

-Required signatures

-(1) Chairperson of your advisory body:

-x

-(please print name):

-(2) County Staff or Liaison who coordinated survey:

-X

-(please print name):

-10
+Required Materials (Attach or Provide Links) Agendas from the last 12 meetings ⊠Attached; or □Link to Agendas from last 12 meetings: Click here to enter text.
+Minutes (or records of action) from the last 12 meetings ⊠ Attached; or □Link to Minutes from last 12 meetings: Click here to enter text.
+Bylaws currently in effect ⊠ Attached; or □ Link to current bylaws: Click here to enter text.
+Annual Report (submitted to the Board of Supervisors) Required signatures (1) Chairperson of your advisory body: X (please print name): (2) County Staff or Liaison who coordinated survey: X (please print name):